-Martinez was born into a Peurto Rican family and fell in love with baseball after watching Roberto Clemente in the 1971 World Series.
+Martinez was born into a Puerto Rican family and fell in love with baseball after watching Roberto Clemente in the 1971 World Series.
 However, he was not a sought-after prospect.

 Many scouts saw him play because he played with his cousin Carmelo Martinez, but they were not impressed with Edgar.
 As a result, he was not drafted.

 However, his semi-professional team recommended that he try out for the Seattle Mariners.
-He almost missed the tryout after a long night working in the factory, but they liked what they saw and signed him to a contract on December 12th, 1982.
+After a long night working in the factory, he almost missed the tryout, but they liked what they saw and signed him to a contract on December 12th, 1982.

 After several years in the minor leagues, Edgar Martinez made his MLB debut on September 12, 1987.
 He went on to play 13 games that season, batting .372.